Hungry, Hungry Homer: Production

 The episode was written by John Swartzwelder and directed by Nancy Kruse.
-The episode was originally pitched by Al Jean from his daughter, although it is not certain.
-The origin of the episode is that Mike Scully in season 8 pitched an episode where Homer gets a motorcycle, however the town passes a helmet law that requires riders to wear a helmet, leading Homer to go on a hunger strike in protest.
+The episode was originally pitched by Al Jean, possibly from his daughter, although it is not certain.
+The origin of the episode is that Mike Scully in season 8 pitched an episode where Homer gets a motorcycle; however, the town passes a helmet law that requires riders to wear a helmet, leading Homer to go on a hunger strike in protest.
 The writers shelved the idea of Homer having a motorcycle (though it would be used for the season 11 episode "Take My Wife, Sleaze"), but held on to Homer having a hunger strike until Al Jean pitched this episode.
 Another inspiration was that a team was moving to another city.
-Dan Castellaneta adlibbed the lyrics to Homer's "Dancing Away My Hunger Pains" song.
-The ending scene with the mayor announcing his plans to take over the Dallas Cowboys has been edited from all U.S. syndicated reruns, but has been seen on overseas syndicated reruns and on the season 12 DVD set.
+Dan Castellaneta ad libbed the lyrics to Homer's "Dancing Away My Hunger Pains" song.
+The ending scene with the mayor announcing his plans to take over the Dallas Cowboys has been edited from all U.S. syndicated reruns, but has been seen on overseas syndicated reruns and the season 12 DVD set.
+The scene is also featured on Disney Plus.